OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 * absorbed = number of source nodes absorbed
 * conflict = number of inconsistent source nodes

-## Homonym analysis

-There are 8043 name-strings in the final version of the taxonomy for which there are multiple nodes.
-By comparison, there are only 1440 in GBIF.
-Many of the homonyms either are artifacts of the alignment method, or reflect misclassifications or errors in the source taxonomies.

 ## Evaluating the taxonomy relative to requirements